 Limited services are still available on a walk-in basis.
-We encourage you to plan ahead to visit with an advisor prior to peak registration for a shorter wait time.
+We encourage you to plan ahead to visit with your assigned Certified advisor prior to peak registration for a shorter wait time.
 To sign-in for walk-in services, please visit the Advising Services Check-In window located on the first floor of the Cypress Campus Center (directly past the Student Financial Services office).
 To ensure we are able to visit with each student we sign in, we may discontinue our sign-in list for the day prior to our closing time.
 PLEASE NOTE: During registration periods, this may happen very early in the day.

 Great tips to follow before an advising appointment to ensure you have a productive meeting with your advisor:

 - Create your own advising folder to keep you organized with advising-related materials [Example: degree plan, schedule plans, notes from advising meetings] and keep it updated.

 - Review your grades and degree plan in ACES at the end of each term.

 Your assigned academic advisor is available to answer questions that are submitted from your ACES student email.
 Your e-mails to advisors should always be professional communications, so please include: First name, last name, and student Banner ID number, as well as a detailed description of what you are needing.
 Advisor will return your message as soon as possible on a first-come, first-served basis.
 Please keep in mind that your advisor make take up to 48 business hours to respond, so please be patient.
 If a question is very important and requires an immediate response, it is recommended you visit with your assigned advisor in person.
 Some questions may require you to have an in person conversation with your advisor therefore they may contact you to schedule an appointment.